Updated: Jun 11

 She traced her fingers along the familiar golden letters.
 She acted his exemplar, but the truth was she was still learning herself.

 Though one thing was certain: she would become a legend.

 Errants seek glory over honor, defying the true path of knighthood.
 They brandish their steel with ease, masters of the blade, but are young and reckless.

-Duel your enemies in a bid for fame as the Errant in Calbria, the first stand alone expansion to Ivion, coming to Kickstarter Q2 2019!
+Duel your enemies in a bid for fame as the Errant in Ivion, the Herocrafting Card Game, coming to Kickstarter September 1st, 2020!